fluxninja/aperture/docs/content/architecture/architecture.md

 title: Architecture
 sidebar_position: 5
 description:
-  Discover the core components of Aperture Architecture and learn how they work together to provide powerful and efficient reliability automation.
+  Discover the core components of Aperture architecture and learn how they work together to provide powerful and efficient load management.
 image: ../assets/img/aperture_logo.png
 keywords:
   - reliability